wp-plugins/flyzoo/readme.txt

 * **SSL Secure Connection:** automatic chat encryption for HTTPS/SSL based sites.

-* **Group Chat:** Full-featured group chats with emoticons, moderation, media content preview and more... chat rooms are also embeddable into the page.
+* **Group Chat:** Full-featured group chats with emoticons, moderation, media content preview and more...

+* **Embeddable Group chats**: a chat room can be quickly embedded into the page with a shortcode (PRO Plans)

 * **Customer Support:** We always reply to support requests to solve issues as soon as possible.

 * **Chat history for Operators**

 Step by step instructions: